usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Device Integrity

-Ability for the IoT device to protect against unauthorized changes to hardware and software.
+Ability to protect against unauthorized changes to hardware and software.
 Capabilities that may be necessary:
 - Ability to perform security compliance checks on system components.
 - Ability to detect unauthorized hardware and software components.
 - Ability to take organizationally-defined actions when unauthorized hardware and software components are detected.